Eumaeus/cite_lsj_cex/README.md

 The transformation of the Perseus text to an XML edition with composed Unicode was done by [Giuseppe Celano](https://github.com/gcelano/LSJ_GreekUnicode).
 The files here are a further transformation of Celano's work.

+> Anyone reading this might be interested in this [end-user lexicon app](https://github.com/Eumaeus/LSJ.js) that uses this data.

 License CC 3.0 BY-NC-SA.

 ## Contents